Overturned convictions in Canada: Ivan Henry

 Ivan Henry was convicted of multiple sexual assaults in Vancouver, Canada from 1980 to 1982.
 Similar assaults continued while he was jailed, leading to further investigation by police.
 His conviction was overturned in 2010.
 In December 2021, Henry was awarded $8 million in compensation for the 27 years he spent in prison.

+On January 29, 2025 Henry was found liable to 5 of the complainants on a civil balance of probabilities and ordered to pay compensation of $375,000 to each of them.
+Justice Gropper's decision read, in part:My finding that Mr. Henry is liable to each plaintiff for damages for sexual assault means that it is more likely than not that he was their attacker and performed the sexual assaults upon them that they have each described, on a balance of probabilities.
+It does not mean that he committed the sexual offences that he was found to have committed in 1983 beyond a reasonable doubt.

+As I pointed out, I do not disagree with the findings of the Court of Appeal in 2010, nor am I finding them to be in error.
+I do not find that Mr. Henry’s sentence was “cut short”.
+He should not have been convicted and should not have spent any time in jail.

+Similarly, I do not find that Mr. Henry “wrongfully gained” the damages that he was awarded by Hinkson C.J.
+He was entitled to the damages that he received.

 Réjean Hinse

 Réjean Hinse was convicted for aggravated robbery and sentenced to 15 years in prison for his alleged part in the armed robbery in December 1961 of a general store in Mont-Laurier, Québec.
 He campaigned to establish his innocence based on the fact that he had been in Montreal, over two hundred kilometres away, at the time the crime was committed.
 In 1997 he was acquitted by the Supreme Court of Canada, which ruled that evidence presented at his trial was insufficient to convict him of aggravated robbery.
 Hinse was awarded $13.1 million compensation, payable by the Quebec and Canadian Federal governments, the largest wrongful conviction award in Canadian history.